 To remove the fuel tank cap, turn it counterclockwise, and then pull it off.
 To install the fuel tank cap, insert it into the tank opening, and then turn it clockwise.

-Make sure that the fuel tank cap is properly closed before riding.
+Make sure that the fuel tank cap is properly closed after filling fuel.
+Leaking fuel is a fire hazard.